 In parameterized algorithms, for decision problems with input size n, and a parameter k, the goal is to design an algorithm with runtime $f(k)n^{O(1)}$, where f is a function of k alone.
 (For DMLOB such a parameter is the number of leaves in the out-tree.)
 Problems having such an algorithm are said to be fixed parameter tractable (FPT).
-The book by Downey and Fellows [16] provides an introduction to the topic of parameterized complexity.
-For recent developments see the books by Flum and Grohe [22] and by Niedermeier [33].
+The book by Downey and Fellows [8] provides an introduction to the topic of parameterized complexity.
+For recent developments see the books by Flum and Grohe [13] and by Niedermeier [21].

-The parameterized version of DMLOB is defined as follows: Given a digraph D and a positive integral parameter k, does D contain an out-branching with at least k leaves?
+The parameterized version of DMLOB is defined as follows: Given a digraph D and a positive integral parameter k, does there exist an out-branching with at least k leaves?
 We denote the parameterized versions of DMLOB by k-DMLOB.
-If in the above definition we do not insist on an out-branching and ask whether there exists an out-tree with at least k leaves, we get the parameterized DI-RECTED MAXIMUM LEAF OUT-TREE problem (denoted k-DMLOT).
+If in the above definition we do not insist on an out-branching and ask whether there exists an out-tree with at least k leaves, we get parameterized DIRECTED MAXIMUM LEAF OUT-TREE problem (denoted k-DMLOT).

-Our combinatorial bounds, combined with dynamic programming on graphs of bounded pathwidth imply the first parameterized algorithms for k-DMLOB on strongly connected digraphs and acyclic digraphs.
-We remark that the algorithmic results presented here also hold for all digraphs if we consider k-DMLOT rather than k-DMLOB.
-This answers an open question of Mike Fellows [13, 21, 26].
+In this paper we obtain the following new algorithmic and combinatorial results on k-DMLOB for strongly connected digraphs and acyclic digraphs.
+Before we go any further we remark that the algorithmic results presented here also hold for all digraphs if we consider k-DMLOT rather than k-DMLOB.
 However, we mainly restrict ourselves to k-DMLOB for clarity and the harder challenges it poses, and we briefly consider k-DMLOT only in the last section.